-In accordance with the College's Policy Number 7.13, the Dental Assisting Program does not discriminate in educational access or employment based on an individual's medical condition in accordance with federal and state laws and regulations.
+In accordance with the College's Policy Number 7.13, the Dental Hygiene Program does not discriminate in educational access or employment on the basis of an individual's medical condition in accordance with federal and state laws and regulations.
 The Program has a responsibility to protect the rights of students with potentially harmful infectious diseases, and to make reasonable accommodations.
-At the same time, the Program has a responsibility to protect, insofar as it is able, the well-being of all dental assisting students, faculty, staff, and patients.
+At the same time, the Program has a responsibility to protect, insofar as it is able, the well-being of all dental hygiene students, faculty, staff, and patients.
 The College and the Program shall adopt procedures for bloodborne and infectious diseases in accordance with federal and state laws and regulations.

-Dental Assisting students are responsible for the implementation of Infection Control Practices and the prevention of cross contamination before, during, and after preclinical and clinical patient care.
+Dental Hygiene students are responsible for the implementation of Infection Control Practices and the prevention of cross contamination before, during, and after preclinical and clinical patient care.
 Students must adhere to strict infection control practices to prevent potential adverse consequences that can lead to serious concerns for themselves, team members, patients and the community.
 Violations of infection control practices are documented, and students will be counseled on the violation(s).
-More than three violations warrant a final conference with the Program Manager and dismissal from the Program.

-Appendix H: Infection Control Policy Appendix I: Infection Control Compliance Agreement
+Appendix F: Infection Control Policy

-Students will be exposed to various hazardous chemicals and other potentially infectious materials during their course of study in the Dental Assisting Program.
-Students will also be using ionizing radiation to obtain digital dental images on manikins during laboratory sessions and patients during the Externship Program courses.
+Students will be exposed to various hazardous chemicals and other potentially infectious materials during their course of study in the Dental Hygiene Program.
+Students will also be using ionizing radiation to obtain digital dental images on manikins during laboratory sessions and patients during clinical sessions.
 If a student has concerns about these potential risks and their effects on existing medical condition(s), they are to discuss this with their physician and their instructor.

-Appendix J: Biomedical Waste Program Appendix K: Radiation Protection Program
+Appendix G: Biomedical Waste Program Appendix H: Radiation Protection Program